Click for homepage

 WJ Communications, Inc.

-Watkins-Johnson Company, commonly referred to as Watkins-Johnson or W-J, was a designer and manufacturer of electronic equipment, founded in 1957 by Dean A. Watkins and H. Richard Johnson in Palo Alto (California, USA).
-The company produced a range of UHF, SHF and EHF parts, but is best known for its range of surveillance and test receivers, many of which were used by government agencies.
-From 1995 onwards, parts of W-J were sold to other companies, until finally in 2008 the remaining WJ Communications was acquired by TriQuint Semiconductor [1].
+Watkins-Johnson Company, commonly referred to as Watkins-Johnson or W-J, was a developer and manufacturer of electronic RF equipment, founded in 1957 by Dean A. Watkins and H. Richard Johnson in Palo Alto (California, USA).
+The company was known for its range of UHF, SHF and EHF components, which are still available to this day from one of its successors: Qorvo, Inc.

-TriQuint was merged on 1 January 2015 with RF Micro Devices, under the new name Qorvo, Inc. The former company Communication Electronics Inc. (CEI) – which became a division of Watkins-Johnson in 1967 – was sold to Marconi North America in August 1999, complete with the W-J telecommunications product line.
+In August 1999, the CEI Division — which was responsible for the development of surveillance and monitoring receivers — was sold to Marconi North America, along with the W-J telecommunications product line.
 The companies were bought by Diagnostic Retrieval Systems (DRS) in 2003, which itself was acquired by the Italian multinational Finmeccanica in 2008.
-After a global restructuring in 2016, Finmeccanica was renamed Leonardo, and the DRS business — which includes the Watkins-Johnson legacy and its product line — continued as Leonardo DRS.
+After a global restructuring in 2016, Finmeccanica was renamed Leonardo, and the DRS business — which included the Watkins-Johnson surveillance receiver legacy — went on as Leonardo DRS.

 Related companies